nucypher/nucypher/deploy/ansible/azure/README.md

 # Deploying Nucypher (worker/staker) to Azure Cloud

-### Instances Provisioning Playbooks for Azure

 If you have Ansible setup to run playbooks against the Azure resource API then you can run the `deploy_nucypher_azure_infra.yml`

-### Setting up your Ubuntu environment for running Ansible Azure
+### Setting up a environment for running Ansible Azure

 You have 3 options for using Ansible to deploy your infrastructure: